baya/description/README.md

 `describe path/to/a/rails-app` and visit http://localhost:9393

-Description be able to parse following ruby code
+Description could be able to parse following ruby code

 ```ruby
   class CreateContests < ActiveRecord::Migration